curl/everything-curl/http-requests.md

 ## User-agent

+The User-Agent is a header that each client can set in the request to inform the server which user-agent it is.
+Sometimes servers will look at this header and determine how to act based on its contents.

-Default value is 'curl/7.54.1', as in 'User-Agent: curl/7.54.1'.
-Change that for your program's version.
+The default header value is 'curl/[version]', as in `User-Agent: curl/7.54.1` for curl version 7.54.1.

-You can use any value you like, using the option -A or --user-agent plus the string to use or, as it's just a header,
+You can set any value you like, using the option `-A` or `--user-agent` plus the string to use or, as it's just a header, `-H "User-Agent: foobar/2000"`.

--H 'User-Agent=string_to_use'.
+As comparison, a recent test version of Firefox on a Linux machine sent this User-Agent header:

+`User-Agent: Mozilla/5.0 (X11; Linux x86_64; rv:58.0) Gecko/20100101 Firefox/58.0`

 ## --time-cond